-The epic of Mahabharata aids to emancipate people from various difficulties in life.
-The knowledge imparted to Arjuna through Krishna’s words still remains applicable in our daily lives.
+The epic of Mahabharata aids in emancipating people from various difficulties in life.
+The knowledge imparted to Arjuna through Krishna’s words remains applicable in our daily lives.
 Bhagavad Gita communicates knowledge on a wide range of subjects like truth, love, marriage, karma, life, death, and so forth.
-The eternal love of thousands of Gopinis and followers alike, Krishna has imparted crucial knowledge about love in Bhagavad Gita.
+With thousands of Gopinis and followers’ eternal love, Krishna has imparted crucial knowledge about love in Bhagavad Gita.

 Lord Krishna Quotes on Love

 Lord Krishna is the lord of compassion, love, and tenderness.
 Krishna is admired for his playful acts and love towards Radha.
 Radha is his one true love, and the love they share is immortal and eternal.
 Even though Krishna never married Radha, they are worshipped as the divine couple.
 The two names of Radha-Krishna can never be separated from one another.

 Wondering what Bhagavad Gita says about love?
 Below is the collection of Quotes by Lord Krishna on Love, taken from Bhagavad Gita.

 1. Love Wins All